banchan86/BonVision_env_dev/docs/articles/stimuli-timing.md

 This also opens up possibilities for close-loop presentation of visual stimuli.
 For instance, visual stimuli can be linked to lever presses for operant conditioning tasks, as well as to subject movement (for instance when an animal crosses into an arena).

-* might be worth a separate article
+* Shawn's note might be worth a separate article

 ## Video Walkthrough